 Table of Contents

-Chapter 1.
-Introduction; Chapter 2.
-An Historic Review of Citizen Involvement in Planning; Chapter 3.
-Citizens and the Planning System; Chapter 4.
-Human Computer Interaction, Planning & Participation; Chapter 5.
-Digital and Participatory Design; Chapter 6.
-Citizen Uses of Social Media; Chapter 7.
-Participation through App Development; Chapter 8.
-Digital Gaming as Inclusive Participation; Chapter 9.
-Responsive Digital Engagement; Chapter 10.
+1. Introduction; 2.
+A Historical Review of Citizen Involvement in Planning; 3.
+Citizens and Planning; 4.
+Human-Computer Interaction, Planning and Participation; 5.
+Digital and Participatory Design; 6.
+Citizen Uses of Social Media; 7.
+Participation through App Development; 8.
+Digital Gaming as Inclusive Participation; 9.
+Responsive Digital Engagement; 10.
 Effective Citizen Participation

-–Rachel Cooper OBE, Distinguished Professor of Design Management and Policy, Lancaster University
+Rachel Cooper OBE, Distinguished Professor of Design Management and Policy, Lancaster University, UK

-"Digital Planning is at the forefront of debate in the discipline.
+"Digital Participatory Planning is at the forefront of debate in the discipline.
 This is particularly so in the UK where current proposals could see the entire English planning system move consultation online.
-Yet, the authors are correct that this is a little understood debate, and much literature on this subject currently focuses on ‘efficiencies’ in a rather clinical way, rather than the spaces and places which normal people live in.
+Yet, the authors are correct that this is a little understood debate, and much literature on this subject currently focuses on ‘efficiencies’ in a rather clinical way, rather than the spaces and places in which normal people live.
 This book addresses the gap in this thinking, and it is much needed."